-The Geotourist audio tour is set to bring art and architecture to life in the Loch Earn region.
-The unique BLiSS trail links the villages of Balquhidder, Lochearnhead, Strathyre and St Fillans through a series of art and architecture installations.
+The Bliss Trail audio tour on Geotourist is set to bring art and architecture to life in the Loch Earn region.
+The unique BLiSS trail links the Scottish villages of Balquhidder, Lochearnhead, Strathyre and St Fillans through a series of art and architecture installations.

 Developed by the Loch Earn Tourism Information (LETi) Group, the trail took the Innovation in Tourism award at the 2018 Scottish Thistle Awards National Final.
-Working in collaboration to with LETi, Geotourist has developed the new audio trail.
+Geotourist has developed the new audio trail working in collaboration with LETi.

 The GPS audio BLiSS Trail Tour takes in a variety of artist and architect designed installations including ornamental features such as an highland cow, a miniature mill house, stag, totem pole and old red phone box.

 Kim Proven, Chair of Loch Earn Tourist Information Group said: “Loch Earn Tourism Information (LETi) businesses and communities are incredibly proud of their regional and national Scottish Thistle Awards for BLiSS trail innovation and working together.
 Our latest collaboration with Geotourist has been fun in the making and it enhances the BLiSS trail story further.
 The new audio tour helps LETi to improve its BLiSS trail attraction, plot the trail’s naturally beautiful location on the world map and talk to global audiences via mobile app and GPS technology.
 Geotourist – an innovative audio guide enabler – has given us the opportunity to collaborate with sculptors, students, business members and other partners who have recorded unique stories surrounding the art installations.